Want to negotiate better pay and conditions in your job, but not sure where to start?

 2. Understand your non-negotiable legal rights

 Australia has National Employment Standards that include a host of workplace rights – no matter what the type of organisation or job.
 The standards cover things like overtime, leave entitlements, termination and redundancy.

-The Know Your Value website includes links to a range of resources, including information on what an employment contract should look like, pay calculators, information about unions and other legal issues you may come up against.
+The Fair Work Ombudsman website includes links to a range of resources to help you understand your rights when starting a job, including information on what an employment contract should look like, a pay calculator, information about unions and other legal issues you may come up against.